DataIntellectTech/TorQ/docs/Processes.md

 A synchronous and asynchronous gateway is provided.
 The gateway can be used for load balancing and/or to join the results of queries across heterogeneous servers (e.g. an RDB and HDB).
 Ideally the gateway should only be used with asynchronous calls.
-Synchronous calls cause the gateway to block so limits the gateway to serving one query at a time (although if querying across multiple backend servers the backend queries will be run in parallel).
+Prior to KDB v3.6, synchronous calls caused the gateway to block so limits the gateway to serving one query at a time (although if querying across multiple backend servers the backend queries will be run in parallel).
+For v3.6+, deferred synchronous requests to the gateway are supported.
+This allows the gateway to process mulitple synchronous requests at once, therefore removing the requirement for the gateway to allow only one type of request.
 When using asynchronous calls the client can either block and wait for the result (deferred synchronous) or post a call back function which the gateway will call back to the client with.
 With both asynchronous and synchronous queries the backend servers to execute queries against are selected using process type.
 The gateway API can be seen by querying .api.p“.gw.\*” within a gateway process.

 ![Gateway behaviour](graphics/async.png)